souffle-lang/souffle-lang.github.io/pages/docs/functors.md

 .functor g():symbol
 ```

-Note that number types are implmented as ```int32_t``` and symbol types are implemented as ```char const *```.
+Note that number types are implmented as ```int32_t``` and symbol types are implemented as ```const char *```.
 In Linux, a shared library can be generated with the following instructions:
 ```
 g++ -fPIC -o functors.o
 g++ -shared -o libfunctors.so functors.o
 export LD_LIBRARY_PATH=LD_LIBRARY_PATH:`pwd`
 ```
-assuming that the source code of the user-defined functors is stored in the source file ```functors.cpp```.
+Assuming that the source code of the user-defined functors is stored in the source file ```functors.cpp```.
 The export command ensures that either the Soufflé interpreter or the generated executable can find the shared library.